Anti-Māori sentiment: Evolving views of Māori

-Māori were subject to a patronising line of analysis by Pākehā ethnographers, who viewed them as "noble savages" who were "dying out".
-This was a flawed and sometimes welcomed interpretation of Māori population decline, which was caused by the introduction of European diseases to which they had no immunity, as well as the Musket Wars and New Zealand Wars.
+Māori were subject to a patronising line of analysis by Pākehā ethnographers, who viewed them as "noble savages", who were "dying out".
+This was a flawed and sometimes welcomed interpretation of Māori population decline, caused by the introduction of European diseases to which they had no immunity, as well as the Musket Wars and New Zealand Wars.
 In 1898, New Zealand politician William Pember Reeves wrote that "the average colonist regards a Mongolian with revulsion, a Negro with contempt, and looks on an Australian black as very near to a wild beast; but he likes the Maoris, and is sorry that they are dying out."
 As a result of the more mild view of Māori inferiority, racial intermarriage was accepted and widespread.

 Although belief in white supremacy was widespread, it was based less on an assumption of genetic superiority than one of British cultural superiority.
 It was believed that if Māori culture was suppressed and Māori people were forcibly assimilated, they would be equal to British settlers.

 Māori were increasingly made into comical figures in the Pākehā imagination.
 Historian Peter Gibbons has described how "Māori themselves and their cultures were textualized by Pakeha, so that the colonists could 'know' the people they were displacing.
 It is not too much to say that the colonists produced (or invented) 'the Maori', making them picturesque, quaint, largely ahistorical, and, through printed materials, manageable."
 Racial slurs such as hori are an example, with the term originally referring to a stock character of an uneducated, lazy Māori man.